ooni/ooni.org/content/about/supporters/index.md

 #### Benefits

 - Featured on our website with a large logo and a link back to your site
-- Mention of support in our monthly progress reports
+- Mention of support in our progress reports
 - Mention of support on our social media channels
 - Opportunity to engage with OONI leadership to discuss organizational strategy